- Who is a Mutual Fund Distributor?

 What is the Difference Between Mutual Fund Distributor and Investment Advisor?

-Differentiating between a mutual fund distributor and an investment advisor is quite tricky as they both assist in making investment decisions.
+Differentiating between a mutual fund distributor and an investment advisor is quite tricky as they both assist in making investment decisions and have a fiduciary duty to their clients.
 Both entities are enrolled and managed by different regulatory bodies.
 The mutual fund distributor is controlled by AMFI (The Associations of Mutual Funds in India).
 At the same time, the investment advisors are controlled by SEBI (Securities and Exchange Board of India).
 However, the following are the differences between a mutual fund distributor and investment advisor.

 Meaning